molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/ecfp.rst

 Extended Connectivity Fingerprints (ECFPs)
 ==========================================

-The script *gen_ecfp.py* generates extended connectivity fingerprints (ECFPs) of molecules read from the specified file.
+The script *gen_ecfp.py* generates and outputs the *Extended Connectivity Fingerprint* (ECFP) :cite:`doi:10.1021/ci100050t` of molecules read from a specified input file.

 **Synopsis**